benbalter/benbalter.github.com/_posts/2012-04-10-whats-missing-from-cfpbs-awesome-new-source-code-policy.md

 The agency's already got [it's first public-generated code contribution](https://github.com/cfpb/transit_subsidy/pull/1), and can expect at least one more on [their gist of the policy](https://gist.github.com/2343578) (Ed. note: does CFPB not *own* a Blue Book?!), but the possibility of such a relationship with the citizenry doesn't seem contemplated by the policy, let alone included as integrally as it should.

 I'd love to see the next iteration of the policy have a third section, "III.
-Membership in the Open-Source Community" on not just publishing code they've developed in house — don't get me wrong, that's huge — but actually *contributing *meaningful code to the broader ecosystem, and working directly with the open-source community to foster an active partnership that delivers the best citizen services possible.
+Membership in the Open-Source Community" on not just publishing code they've developed in house — don't get me wrong, that's huge — but actually *contributing* meaningful code to the broader ecosystem, and working directly with the open-source community to foster an active partnership that delivers the best citizen services possible.
 It's a dialog, not a code dump.
 There needs to be a conversation there.

-### Procure, Publish, Participate.
+### Procure, Publish, Participate

 It's the realization that when you use open-source software, you're not a customer.
 You're a member of a community.
 You're invited to a pot-luck dinner.
 There's not the same sense of entitlement you have with proprietary software.
 It's not that they owe you a given feature.
 There's no financial transaction there.
 It's that that feature hasn't been developed yet, but can be, the same way every other feature has evolved, through community contributions.
 There's an entirely different philosophy driving the relationship.